loco

 31 to 70 Medium risk

-It's smartest to choose an app that has a low risk rating.
+A smarter choice can be an app with a low risk rating.

 Who is an authorized personal representative?